Euclideon/udcore/udPlatform/Docs/udJSON.md

 Relevant methods:

-  * udValue::IsVoid() - Test is type is T_Void
+  * udJSON::IsVoid() - Test is type is T_Void
-  * udValue::SetVoid() - Destroy the udValue and set to void type
+  * udJSON::SetVoid() - Destroy the udJSON and set to void type
-  * udValue::Destroy() - Free any memory associated with type (eg a string) and set type back to void
+  * udJSON::Destroy() - Free any memory associated with type (eg a string) and set type back to void
-  * udValue::Clear() - Initialise the type to void assuming the class is currently uninitialised
+  * udJSON::Clear() - Initialise the type to void assuming the class is currently uninitialised
-  * udValue::ToString() - Will yield "null"
+  * udJSON::ToString() - Will yield "null"

 ### T_Bool